lukeorth/poison/README.md

 ### Analytics

 Gain insights on who your users are.
 Poison currently supports [Plausible](https://plausible.io) which is available via a paid service or by [self-hosting](https://github.com/plausible/analytics).
+Take a look at the Poison demo site's

 **Note**: *Enabling analytics will add external dependencies.*

+#### Check out our demo site's Plausible analytics [here](https://plausible.lukeorth.com/poison.lukeorth.com)!

 Once you've established your Plausible instance, you can activate it by adding three lines to your ```config.toml``` file.